drozdek/react-app-boilerplate/README.md

 Installation:

- 1. download / fork my repository
+ 1. fork / download repository

- 2. in root folder execute from cmd:
+ 2. in root folder execute from command line:

         npm install

-  3. after all packages have been installed execute from cmd:
+  3. after all packages have been installed execute from command line:

         npm run dev